ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 This way we can extend the standard button and modify it.

 Notice that the function definition and return statements are two different, separate things.
-The function arguments, are the dependencies we request with the define statement.
+The function arguments are the dependencies, we request with the define statement.
 The `return declare([])` defines which objects we want to extend.
-We do not always want to extend other objects, but only make them available in in the object.
+We do not always want to extend other objects, but only make them available in the object.
 One example of this could be if we wanted Dojo's array features.
-We would define them as a dependency, make them available in the function, but we *do not* want to extend the object.
+We would define them as a dependency, and make them available in the function, but we *do not* want to extend the object.
 This example shows how to include the array features:

 	define(["dojo/_base/declare",
 	        "dijit/_WidgetBase",